Baratang Island: Limestone Caves & Active Mud Volcanoes Guide

 - Underground chambers and passages

-Baratang is home to some of India's most active mud volcanoes, where natural gases push mud and water to the surface, creating cone-shaped formations that continuously bubble and erupt.
+Baratang is home to some of India's most active mud volcanoes, where underground gases push grey-white mud to the surface, creating continuously bubbling cone-shaped formations.
+They're not dramatic like magma volcanoes — but they're eerily alive.

 🌋 Understanding Mud Volcanoes